45,465 titles preserved for the world!

 The DP codebase has grown very organically over the years, starting out in 2000 when CSS was young and browser support for CSS was very poor.
 Since that time developers have added new code and styling for code in a variety of ways.
-CSS, and browser support for it, has come a long ways in 17 years and it's time to get a common look-and-feel using modern CSS.
+In 2017 we updated the entire site codebase to adopt a common look-and-feel using modern CSS.

 See the Style Demo page for some examples of oft-used DP styles.

-One of the goals of the style redesign is consistency across the site.
+One of the goals of the style redesign was consistency across the site.
 Fonts, colors, table layouts, page layouts, etc should all be consistent across the site.
-This means that many pages will change such that all look alike.
+This means that many pages changed such that all look alike.

-Another goal of the style redesign is using modern CSS.
+Another goal of the style redesign was using modern CSS.
 This means getting rid of <font> tags and HTML attributes that specify style and putting all of that into CSS files.
-We are aiming to support CSS 3.0, although most of what we want to implement is actually 2.1.
+We aimed to support CSS 3.0, although most of what we want to implement is actually 2.1.
 This means that while the site will function on all browsers, older browsers that do not support modern CSS may not get the optimal visual experience.

 Pages should generally start with an <h1> header at the top of the page.
 There are often cases when you might not want a header at all in which case it can be left off.
 If you need more sections on the page, use increasing header tags to create them (h1 to h2 to h3, etc).